-For the purposes of this paper, I am not concerned about the notion of "truth" as applied to religion.
 All religions seek the truth, and all religions consider their own path to be the upright path to the truth they believe derives from God.
-I am not concerned about whether religion "x" or religion "y" is closer to or further from the divine truth than any other.
-This is a question that we cannot resolve in this setting, and I believe that we should not waste our time trying to do so.
+It is not a concern of this paper whether religion "x" or religion "y" is closer to or further from the divine truth than any other.
+This is a question that we cannot be resolved in a dialogical forum.